Controlled Clinical Trials December 15, 2000

 Tested

-Multimodal screening (CA125 and ultrasound)
+Multimodal screening (CA125 plus ultrasound) or transvaginal ultrasound alone

 Population